 🍑 Blackberry Cobbler

 Blackberry cobbler is a classic Southern dessert with special significance in Kentucky, where wild blackberries grow abundantly.
-The dish features sweetened berries baked under a biscuit‑like topping and served warm, often with vanilla ice cream.
-It’s a staple at summer gatherings and family reunions.
+The dish features sweetened berries baked under a biscuit‑like topping.
+It is then served warm, often with vanilla ice cream.
+It’s a staple at summer gatherings and family reunions, but people make it whenever there are blackberries available.

 | Dish | Region | Why It’s Famous |